deepanshs/mrsimulator/docs/configuring_simulator.rst

     >>> the_simulator.config
     ConfigSimulator(number_of_sidebands=64, integration_volume=octant, integration_density=70, decompose=False)

+Here, the configurable attributes are ``number_of_sidebands``, ``integration_volume``, ``integration_density``, and ``decompose``.

 Number of sidebands
 -------------------
-The value of the attribute ``number_of_sidebands`` is the number of sidebands requested in evaluated the lineshapes.
-The default value 64 is sufficient for most cases, as seen from our previous examples.
-In certain cases, especially when the anisotropy is large or the rotor spin frequency is low, 64 sidebands might not be sufficient, and the user is advised to increase this number as required.
-Consider the following example,
+The value of this attribute is the number of sidebands requested in evaluated the lineshapes.
+The default value is 64 and is sufficient for most cases, as seen from our previous examples.
+In certain circumstances, especially when the anisotropy is large or the rotor spin frequency is low, 64 sidebands might not be sufficient.
+The user is thus advised to increase this value as required.
+Consider the following example.

 .. doctest::